-Despite the fact that Frederick Prescott appears on two memorials in the village, and that his parents appear to be the same Charles and Mary Prescott whose son George Edward is also commemorated on the two memorials, Frederick seems to be somewhat of a ‘mystery’.
-The Births, Marriages & Deaths index for 1837-1915 record a Frederick Prescott as being born at South Willingham in 1888 although the Census records for 1891 & 1911 record, presumably the same person, as being born in Hainton.
+Despite the fact that Frederick Prescott appears on two memorials in the village, and that his parents appeared to be the same Charles and Mary Prescott whose son George Edward is also commemorated on the two memorials, Frederick seemed, at first sight, to be somewhat of a ‘mystery’.
+The Births, Marriages & Deaths index for 1837-1915 record a Frederick Prescott as being born at South Willingham in the last quarter of 1888 although the Census records for 1891 & 1911 record, presumably the same person, as being born in Hainton.
 The ‘UK Soldiers Died in the Great War 1914-1919’ meanwhile lists him as being born in Horncastle.
 This, of course, all assumes that it is the same Frederick.
 In the 1891 Census the family is recorded as living at Great Grimsby; on the 1901 Census ‘Frederick’ is recorded as a visitor at Legsby (where his place of birth is given as South Willingham); on the 1911 Census a Frederick (born at Hainton) is listed as a boarder on a farm at Fulletby with the occupation of ‘Waggoner on a farm’ and his age is given as 20 (if it was the same Frederick born to Charles and Mary he should have been 22 or 23).
 Of course, one sometimes has to ‘read between the lines’ somewhat when interpreting Census records.
-The final part of the mystery however, is why, if ‘Fredrick Prescott’ was George Edward Prescott’s brother, was he not also commemorated on the war memorial at Stainfield along with his brother and cousins?
+We do know from the baptism records that he was baptised at Hainton on 4 February 1889 and was recorded as living at Hainton.

 Although it is not known for certain, it appears that Frederick died during the ‘Battle of Bailleul’, which extended over the three days 13-15 April 1918.
 Fierce fighting was taking place along the Western Front at this time as the German Army was engaged in its great offensive operation and British troops all along the Line were forced into a series of desperate fighting withdrawals.
 On 15 April, the day Frederick died, the 4th Battalion Lincolnshire Regiment held positions well down the forward slope of Ravetsberg Ridge where it was under observation from the enemy.
 An enemy bombardment began at 12 noon and Crucifix Corner (behind the left flank of the battalion) came in for particular attention.
 A heavy frontal attack against the whole line then developed and eventually the Germans captured the crest of Crucifix Hill.
 The enemy was now able to dominate the whole of the 4th Battalion line with machine-gun fire and the Lincolnshire men were forced to retire.
 When the roll was taken the casualty figures included 170 missing.
 We may presume that our hero, now commemorated on the Ploegsteert Memorial, was among that number.
 (Frederick is also commemorated on a tablet set into the wall of the parish hall at South Willingham as well as in St Martin’s Church South Willingham).

 “On the invitation of the Rector, the company then proceeded to the outside of the building for the unveiling by Mr Arthur Johnson, an ex-soldier (see the ‘page’ relating to Arthur Lloyd Johnson for further information on this man), of a memorial tablet in memory of the men from this village who fell during the Great War.
 The tablet has been placed in a prominent position facing the roadway, and the inscription, which can be seen distinctly by those who pass, is as follows: ‘In grateful memory of John Thomas Anderson, Frederick Prescott, George Edward Prescott, Thomas Henry Tharratt, who fell in the Great War, 1914-1918’.